List of book-burning incidents: Burning of the Torah by Apostomus (precise time and circumstances debated)

 Among five catastrophes said to have overtaken the Jews on the Seventeenth of Tammuz, the Mishnah includes "the burning of the Torah by Apostomus".
-Since no further details are given and there are no other references to Apostomus in Jewish or non-Jewish sources, the exact time and circumstances of this traumatic event are debated, historians assigning to it different dates in Jewish history under Seleucid or Roman rule, and it might be identical with one of the events noted above.
+Since no further details are given and there are no other references to Apostomus in Jewish or non-Jewish sources, the exact time and circumstances of this event are debated.
+Historians have assigned it different dates in Jewish history under Seleucid or Roman rule, and it might be identical with one of the events noted above.